Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Associate Professor Janice Lord

-Dr Allan Gamble
+Associate Professor Allan Gamble

-Plus guest subject experts
+Plus subject experts guest lecturers from industry

 Paper Structure

-PSCI303 will be taught through lectures, laboratories and field trips covering the following general topics,
+PSCI303 will be taught through lectures, laboratories and field trips covering the following general topics:

 • Introduction to pharmacognosy.